cpetry/node-red-contrib-cistern/README.md

 - Get: Outliers only are passed on.

 #### Output mode
-- Median: Median value of the remaining values is given as output
+- Median: Median value of the remaining values is given as output: (1 1 2 8) -> 3
+- Mean: Mean value of remaining values: (1 1 2 8) -> 1.5
+- Mode: Mode value of remaining values: (1 1 2 8) -> 2
 - Array: The filtered values are passed on.

 #### Max interquartile range